Top 10 · GA

 - 2

-Georgia ranks #4 nationally for indexed oral & maxillofacial pathologists.
+Georgia ranks #4 nationally for indexed oral and maxillofacial pathologists.
 Indexed density: 0.09 per 100K residents (population 11.18M ).

 Verified · NPPES (CMS)refreshed May 7, 2026